Ramjee Chandran

 Ramjee Chandran is a journalist and author.
 Chandran has been the Editor of Explocity a fortnightly magazine since 1998.

 According to The Daily Telegraph, Explocity is partly owned by Rupert Murdoch.
-He is also the host of the podcast, The Literary City With Ramjee Chandran.
+He is also the host of the podcasts, The Literary City With Ramjee Chandran and the History of Bangalore.

 Career

 Ramjee Chandran launched several magazines devoted to the city of Bangalore, India, notably The Bangalore Monthly and Bangalore Weekly.